learn-static/foundations-0-github/intro-github.md

 ## Step 7.
 Check Out the Repository's History

+As you continue to add files and make commits to your repository, there may come a time in which you need to view all of the edits you've made to your files.
 Let's view all the changes we've made to the repository so far.

 1. On your repository's home page, locate the commit count for your repository, situated underneath the green "Code" button and to the right of the clock icon.
 It should display a number followed by the word "commits" (example: "3 commits"):